NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-Reflections & Play Store Entry.md

 Welcome to the final blog of team 405 Found - Money Control Application.
-We have approached the finishing line.
+We have approached the finish line.
 In this blog we will give you some reflections on our work as a team and a summary of what a Play Store Entry would be.

 ![FinishingLine]({{site.baseurl}}/images/Finishing_line.jpg)